A BIT of HISTORY…

 DIRK LACKED THAT magnificent Aha! moment.
 I think it was a missed opportunity to show the world through Dirk’s eyes, to hear the voices, see the visions, and see how he’s able to put the random clues together, you know?
 But in the final episodes, he just spouts off what happened, and it’s given in a plodding, albeit entertaining (because Dirk is, once again, adorable) voice over.
 I would have liked to see it first hand, and I would have liked to see how Dirk came to that conclusion.

 GOING BACK TO THE ENDING, I also feel like the final confrontation with the Men of the Machine was lackluster.
 I mean, they were freaking bonkers when they showed up for the first time, and I loved it!
 Rimmer was specifically amazing because he reminded me of Mr. Plinkett from the Red Letter Media reviews, and that guy is a freaking win all the time!
 I was expecting so much from them.
 Then you find out they’re just hippies?
-I was hoping for some Full Metal Alchemist level body hopping!
-So their origin, like my gripe with Patrick Spring, didn’t live up to the build up.
-I was hopping there’d be more to them.
+I was hoping for some Full Metal Alchemist level body-hopping!
+So their origin, like my gripe with Patrick Spring, didn’t live up to the build-up.
+I was hoping there’d be more to them.

 THANK YOU SO MUCH for reading.
 Have you seen Dirk Gently’s Holistic Detective Agency?
 What did you like or dislike about it?
 Let me know your thoughts in the comments below!
 Keep that imagination kicking!
 Please take care all, you all rock.
 Cheers!